tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 between the two variables and the respective variances of the two variables.

 ### Least-squares regression
-Maybe you want to be able to predict someone's height based on her weight.
+Maybe you want to be able to guess someone's height based on her weight.
 Regression is one way of doing this.

 To predict height from weight, we can use a simple regression that would